MicrosoftDocs/dynamics365-guidance/guidance/implementation-guide/training-strategy-case-study.md

 ---
-title: Case study for your training strategy
+title: Case study for Dynamics 365 implementation project training strategies
 description: Read a case study about an organization that added a training plan to its Dynamics 365 implementation project. ms.date: 06/26/2023 ms.topic: conceptual